michellelam/michellelam.github.io/_pages/carillon.md

 ## North American Carillon Community Survey (2020-2025)

 For information and downloadable results from the North American Carillon Community Survey, please visit this [repository](https://github.com/michellelam/carilloncommunity).
 The full article may be downloaded in the [Bulletin here (must be a GCNA member to access)](https://www.gcna.org/resources/Members/Bulletin/GCNA-Bulletin-V74.pdf).
 If you do not have access and you'd like to have a copy, please email msll@umich.edu to request a copy.
 The survey was developed in conjunction with Dr. Elisa Tersigni and was the recipient of a 2020 GCNA Barnes Grant.

+## A Century of Women and the Carillon: Firsts

+Dr. Lam refined and edited the timeline, ["Firsts"](https://umich.maps.arcgis.com/apps/MapSeries/index.html?appid=579aedff21e44777853b91395c311014), for the project "A Century of Women and the Carillon" (developed and led by Tiffany Ng, Audrey Dye, and Scott Orr).
+The timeline features 50 women and celebrates their milestones with multimedia content.